Catch Me If You Can: Cast

-Brian Howe, Frank John Hughes and Chris Ellis portray FBI agents Earl Amdursky, Tom Fox, and Special Agent Witkins respectively.
-John Finn portrays FBI Assistant Director Marsh.
-Jennifer Garner cameos as a call girl named Cheryl Ann.
-Ellen Pompeo, Elizabeth Banks, and Kaitlin Doubleday have supporting roles as Marci, Lucy, and Joanna.
 The real Frank Abagnale appears in a cameo as a French police officer arresting his onscreen counterpart.

 Production

 Development

 Frank Abagnale sold the film rights to his autobiography in 1980.
-According to Abagnale, producers Norman Lear and Bud Yorkin purchased the film rights after seeing him on The Tonight Show with Johnny Carson.
+According to Abagnale, producers Norman Lear and Bud Yorkin purchased the film rights after seeing him on The Tonight Show Starring Johnny Carson.
 Two years later, they sold the rights to Columbia Pictures, who in turn sold the rights to producer Hall Bartlett.
 Bartlett and business partner Michael J. Lasky hired Steven Kunes to write the screenplay, but Bartlett died before the project found a distributor.
 The rights were then sold to Hollywood Pictures, a division of Disney, and when the project went into turnaround, the rights were again sold to Bungalow 78 Productions, a division of TriStar Pictures.
 From there, the project was presented to Steven Spielberg at DreamWorks Pictures.

 According to Daily Variety, executive producer Michel Shane purchased the film rights in 1990 for Paramount Pictures.
 By December 1997, Barry Kemp purchased the film rights from Shane, bringing the project to DreamWorks, with Jeff Nathanson writing the script.
 By April 2000, David Fincher was attached to direct over the course of a few months, but dropped out in favor of Panic Room.
 In July 2000, Leonardo DiCaprio had entered discussions to star, with Gore Verbinski to direct.
 Spielberg signed on as producer, and filming was set to begin in March 2001.